 There are a variety of valuable resources that you will need to refer to throughout the year.
-Information found in Yearlong Teacher Resources online includes the following:
+Information found in the Yearlong Teacher Resources section includes the following:

 - Individual Code Chart - Encourage students to use the Individual Code Chart whenever they are reading and/or writing throughout the day, not just during the language arts block.
 This reinforces the notion that the skills they are learning during language arts are meant to be applied whenever they are reading and writing. - Anecdotal Reading Records - This chart can be used for recording anecdotal notes about students' reading abilities.
-You can record things such as persistent difficulty with specific soundspelling correspondences; difficulty with certain digraphs/letter teams; difficulty segmenting isolated words; and progress with specific skills. - Tens Charts for scoring student work - These charts were created for use with assessments that have a defined number of items (such as written assessments, end-of-unit assessments, and activity pages).
-However, you may use the Tens system to record informal observations, such as an end-of-lesson check-in, as well. - Using Chunking to Decode Multisyllabic Words - Sound and Spelling of Schwa
+You can record things such as: persistent difficulty with specific soundspelling correspondences; difficulty with certain digraphs/letter teams; difficulty segmenting isolated words; and progress with specific skills.